jaimergp/easymecp/README.md

-# MECPy
+# easyMECP

-Python utilities for performing MECP (Minimum Energy Crossing Point) with Gaussian.
+Self-contained Python script for performing MECP (Minimum Energy Crossing Point) with Gaussian.

-MECPy provides a Python wrapper around the [original J. N. Harvey's](https://link.springer.com/article/10.1007/s002140050309) Fortran code that greatly simplifies the setup and includes small improvements gathered from other MECP variants ([sobMECP](http://sobereva.com/286)).
+easyMECP provides a single-file, self-contained Python wrapper around the [original J. N. Harvey's](https://link.springer.com/article/10.1007/s002140050309) Fortran code that greatly simplifies the setup and includes small improvements gathered from other MECP variants.

-_For the sake of completeness, I have also included MECPro: a MIT-licensed, Python-only fork of MECP, originally developed by [J. Snyder and D. H. Ess at BYU](http://jur.byu.edu/?p=22227), updated so it is pip-installable and unit-testable._

 ## Features

+- Single-file Python script.
+No installation required.
 - You don't have to modify the source code anymore.
 All the setup steps are performed automatically.
 For example, the number of atoms is inferred from the geometry input.
 - Geometry can be specified with atomic symbols or numbers.
 The script will take care of the rest.
 - Convergence criteria can be easily modified.